 Both images are selfies.
 Both taken by Paul.
 The first, taken on January 6th, 2021, on the floor of the United States Senate.
-The second image on right was taken by Paul after leaving Easter Church Services at Idlewild at the Springs, Baptist Church, located a few blocks from where Paul resides.
+The second image on right was taken by Paul after leaving Easter church services at Idlewild at the Springs, Baptist Church, located a few blocks from where Paul resides.
 The saying goes that a picture speaks a thousand words.
-There is some truth here.
-When I look at the image on left, I see a man who looks lost, and who lost his way.
+There is some truth in that.
+When I look at the image on the left, I see a man who looks lost, and who lost his way.
 When I look at the image on the right, I see a man born again.
 A man who found a church home for the first time in his life, and the look of a man who has found the freedom that one receives when one experiences heavenly grace.
-The man to be sentence by this Honorable Court is not the man who was lost on the left, but the man who has been found on the right.
+The man to be sentenced by this Honorable Court is not the man who was lost on the left, but the man who has been found on the right.

 While seemingly ironic, from an eternal view of this earthly life, the events of January 6th, 2021, for PAUL HODGKINS, have worked together for Paul's good.

-12 wonderful message, and far more powerful than anything written here.
+Mr. HODGKINS has prepared a statement for the Court.
+It was done completely by him, and without my input.
+I would ask this Court to listen carefully to what Paul will say.
+It is a wonderful message, and far more powerful than anything written here.
 I have tried to paint an accurate and honest picture of Mr. HODGKINS.
 However, what the Court will hear from him is far more powerful than anything more I could write here.
-It is an honorable statement made by an honorable man, who takes responsibility, makes no excuses, who has experience Godly grace, and will request from this Court earthly grace.
+It is an honorable statement made by an honorable man, who takes responsibility, makes no excuses, who has experienced Godly grace, and will request from this Court earthly grace.